the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 Finally, they typically have expert knowledge in at least one compiled language, and can assist domain scientists who have excellent command of scripting languages but only a cursory understanding of compiled languages get up to speed with compiled software.

 #### ML-RSE
-Machine learning is becoming increasingly important in many areas of research.
+Machine learning (ML) is becoming increasingly important in many areas of research.
-Due to its complexity, it requires ...
+Due to its complexity, it requires specialized theoretical background and experienced handling of appropriate software and hardware are necessary in ordr to produce meaningful results.
-FIXME: Add content....
+The specialization of ML-RSEs involve the skills of a Machine Learning Engineers and a Machine Learning Scientists.
+In detail those skills imply knowledge about data analysis and feature engineering, metrics that are involved in ML, ML algorithm selection, and cross validation, and relevant math and statistics.
+They analyse and check the suitability of an algorithm if it fulfills the needs of the current task and play a main role in deciding and selecting machine learning libraries for a given task.
+FIXME: Improve and extend ...

 #### Research Infrastructure RSE
 This RSE is interested in SysOps and system administration and sets up infrastructures for and with researchers.